igsr/gca_1000genomes_website/_faq/can-i-get-access-1000-genomes-wiki.md

   - where-most-recent-release
 ---

-The 1000 genomes website does have an wiki but this is used for internal project discussions and membership is not provided to people outside the consortium.
+For the duration of the 1000 Genomes Project, a wiki was part of the project website.
+It was used for internal project discussions and membership was not provided to people outside the consortium.

-If you are a member of the consortium and do not have access please email [info@1000genomes.org](mailto:info@1000genomes.org)
+For members of the consortium with quesries regarding access to the wiki, please email [info@1000genomes.org](mailto:info@1000genomes.org).